 After you have finished putting everything in place I would recommend checking everything over.
 For example, after constructing my tarp shelter I like to test the sturdiness of the shelter before laying underneath it for a much-deserved nap.

 In many ways, the tarp that you use is one of the most important factors in successfully building a comfortable tarp shelter.

-Here’s one of the best tarps for camping and building a tarp shelter without trees.
+Here’s one of the best tarps for camping, making a camping tent from scratch, and building a tarp shelter without trees.
 One of the major advantages of using this tarp is that it’s lightweight which makes it perfect for your next outdoor adventure!